-The amendments listed above did not have any impact on the amounts recognised in prior periods and are not expected to significantly affect the current or future periods.
+The amendment listed above did not have any impact on the amounts recognised in prior periods and are not expected to significantly affect the current or future periods.

-New standards and amendments/revisions to published standards and interpretations effective in 2020 but not applicable to the Trust Fund
+New standards and amendments/revisions to published standards and interpretations effective in 2021 but not applicable to the Trust Fund

-A number of other new amendments to standards are effective for annual periods beginning on or after 1 January, 2020.
+A number of other new amendments to standards are effective for annual periods beginning on or after 1 January, 2021.
 The Trust Fund has not adopted the following revised IFRSs and IFRIC interpretations that have been issued.
 The amendments had no impact on the Trust Fund's financial statements.

-- Definition of a Business (Amendments to IFRS 3) - Interest Rate Benchmark Reform Phase 1 (Amendments to IFRS 9, IAS 39 and IFRS 7)
+Interest Rate Benchmark Reform - Phase 2 (Amendments to IFRS 9, IAS 39 and IFRS 7, IFRS 4 and IFRS 16)